Liberty Law

 In order to prove a person’s ability to operate a motor vehicle was impaired, police will testify based on the signs of impairment they observed.
 These signs may include:

-• Unusual driving patterns, including swerving between lanes and/or hitting curbs
+• Unusual driving patterns, including swerving between lanes and/or hitting curbs;

 • Admission by the driver that they consumed alcohol;